rhubarbgroup/redis-cache/readme.txt

   * `WP_REDIS_DATABASE` [default: `0`]

-      Accepts a numeric value that is used by Predis to automatically select a logical database with the `SELECT` command.
+      Accepts a numeric value that is used to automatically select a logical database with the `SELECT` command.

   * `WP_REDIS_PASSWORD` [default: not set]

       Accepts a value used to authenticate with a Redis server protected by password with the `AUTH` command.

+  * `WP_REDIS_MAXTTL` [default: not set]

+      Set maximum time-to-live (in seconds) for cache keys with an expiration time of `0`.

 == Prefixing Cache Keys ==